Stroud Farms is a 2nd generation business and owns over

-after the July 1st holiday weekend and close in early
+after the July 1st holiday weekend and closes in mid-November.

 Everything we grow on the farm is for sale at our market